Justin Simmons (American football): Atlanta Falcons

 On August 15, 2024, the Atlanta Falcons signed Simmons to a one–year, $7.50 million contract that was fully guaranteed upon signing and also included a signing bonus of $4.75 million.

 Although Simmons was signed towards the end of training camp, he competed for a role as a starting safety against Richie Grant and DeMarcco Hellams.
 Defensive coordinator Jimmy Lake chose Simmons to be the starting strong safety to start the regular season, alongside free safety Jessie Bates.
 In Week 3, he tied his season-high of six combined tackles (two solo), made a pass deflection, and intercepted a pass thrown by Patrick Mahomes during a 17–22 loss to the Kansas City Chiefs.
 On December 16, 2024, Simmons had a season-high two pass deflections and intercepted a pass thrown by Desmond Ridder intended for wide receiver Jakobi Meyers in the Falcons' 15–9 victory at the Las Vegas Raiders.
 He finished the 2024 NFL season with 62 combined tackles (36 solo), seven pass deflections, and two interceptions in 16 games and 16 starts.
-He received an overall grade of 59.9 from Pro Football Focus, which ranked 113th among 171 qualifying safeties in 2024.
+He received an overall grade of 59.9 from Pro Football Focus, which ranked 69th among 97 qualifying safeties in 2024.

+Retirement

+On April 29, 2026, Simmons signed a one-day contract to retire with the Denver Broncos.